wpugph/WordPress-Easy-Symlinks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easy symlinking tool in WP.
 This can only track symlinks created within the application and excludes symlinks created from the filesystem and command line.
+Best used in Pantheon dev environments in SFTP mode.

 == Description ==

 Easy symlinking tool in WP.
 This can only track symlinks created within the application and excludes symlinks created from the filesystem and command line.
+Best used in Pantheon dev environments in SFTP mode.

 == Installation ==